vlad-timotei/wpgp-tools/README.md

 ### Future version features

 - Personal translation notes & project status snippets
-- Alert for unsaved string (v.1.2 has such a feature included but it is disabled because it has flaws)
 - ~~Personal glossary~~ (this is included in [WPTranslationFiller extension](https://github.com/vibgyj/WPTranslationFiller/) and [GlotDict](https://github.com/Mte90/GlotDict) and I don't plan to overlap features!)